-We gave our 5 year old a VTech Kidizoom Smartwatch Plus for his birthday this year.
+We gave our 5 year old a VTech Kidizoom Smartwatch Plus (there is now a new version- the 2nd gen Smartwatch DX) for his birthday this year.
 After good reports from Tracy on her kid's Kidizoom camera, we decided to give this VTech smartwatch a try.

 Wearable technology has taken off this year and adult smartwatches are very much in vogue.
 Don't be fooled by the term "smartwatch", this VTech device is pretty much exactly like the Kidizoom camera but you wear it on your wrist and it does tell the time.

 What did we think of the VTech Smartwatch Plus and is it a smart choice for kids?

 UPDATE: The VTech Kidizoom Smartwatch DX 2nd generation (2016) is now smarter with more technology.
 This new version includes a calendar feature, calculator for basic math sums and built-in pedometer to count steps.
 The rest of the features and how it works, stayed the same.
 This definitely feels much more like a smartwatch!